JazminVidal/EpaDB/readme.md

 - transcriptions: contains the prompts read by the speaker in .lab format.
 - annotations_1: contains the set of complete manual annotations in TextGrid format.
 - annotations_2: contains a subset of manual annotations in TextGrid format by a second annotator, in case it exists.
+- labels: it is an optional folder that contains the label per phone of each phrase computed by comparing the manual annotation with a reference transcription.

 Additional files you will encounter in the main folder are:

 - reference_transcriptions: the file with all the possible reference transcriptions we considered.
--
+- scripts to compute the labels

 ## Note on the TextGrid files

 Each TextGrid file contains 4 tiers:

 - Words: manually corrected word level alignments.
-- Transcription: manually corrected phoneme level alignments containing one of the possible correct transcriptions.
 - Annotation: phone level annotations by the expert annotators.
 - Score: an overall score provided by the annotator in a scale from 1 to 5.

 ## Note on the recordings

-Note that some of the recordings may be missing due to low quality or recording problems.
+Note that some of the recordings may be missing due to low quality or recording problems and that recordings may be noisy.
+Specially spkr15.
 Manual annotation was performed at phone level using ARPA-bet and an ARPA-bet like extension to account for allophonic variations and Spanish sounds.
 For more informations refer to the paper in this folder.

-Speakers 89 and 18 do not contain the set of second annotations.
+## License

+The database is released under the CC BY-NC 4.0 license, a summary of the license can be found [here](https://creativecommons.org/licenses/by-nc/4.0/), and the full license can be found [here](https://creativecommons.org/licenses/by-nc/4.0/legalcode).
+For any usage that is not covered by the CC BY-NC 4.0 license, please contact Jazmín Vidal (jvidal@dc.uba.ar).

+## References
 If you want to replicate our results in pronunciation scoring using Kaldi-GOP or find a code to compute labels from the manual annotations you can run the code provided in our github repository: https://github.com/JazminVidal/gop-dnn-epadb

 If you are interested in using EpaDB in your publications, please cite the following paper:

-@article{vidal2019epadb,
+@article{
+vidal2019epadb,
 title={EpaDB: a database for development of pronunciation assessment systems}, author={Vidal, Jazmin and Ferrer, Luciana and Brambilla, Leonardo}, journal={Proc.
-Interspeech 2019},  pages={589--593},  year={2019}}
+Interspeech 2019}, pages={589--593}, year={2019}
+}